shaysugg/Notes/iOS-study/Modern Concurency/Async Sequence.md

  ```

  4) return `accumulator.data`

-## Tasks Canceling Methods

-* **Task.isCancelled**: Returns true if the task is still alive but has been canceled since the last suspension point.
-* **Task.currentPriority**: Returns the current task’s priority.
-* **Task.cancel()**: Attempts to cancel the task and its child tasks.
-* **Task.checkCancellation()**: Throws a CancellationError if the task is canceled, making it easier to exit a throwing context.
-* **Task.yield()**: Suspends the execution of the current task, giving the system a chance to cancel it automatically to execute some other task with higher priority.”

 ## Async Sequence from Combine
 by using `.values` on combine publishers we would get async sequence of publishers events and we would be able to Iterate through it.